 Results.
 It’s always about results.
 Although I’ve been training people for over 30 years, I realized how much I loved training athletes 3 years ago.
 My first high school athlete showed up at age 15.
 We began training 3 x a week at 5:30 in the morning before school.
 I monitored his nutrition.
 I weighed him.
 I worked out with him and pushed him.

 The basics always work.
-Bench Press, Deadlifts, Squats, Cleans, Pull Ups.
+Bench Press, Deadlifts, Squats, Pull-Ups.
 Agility drills, speed drills, jumping, pushing, pulling.
 Nutrition.
 Mindset.
 Peak performance.
 My training keeps me strong and healthy.
 It allowed me to win the title of Austin’s Fittest Man 2015 (Over 50).

 Who Have You Learned From?